drewconway/stalkR/README.md

 This package **only works on Mac OS X**, which is why I am not adding it to CRAN.
 Remember, this is is just for fun :)

+Also, this was thrown together pretty fast, so please let me know when it breaks.

 ## Installation ##

 Download the `stalkR_0.01.tar.gz` file above, and run the following command in the R console: